MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-_dhcp_failover_relationship.md

 Pointer to a null-terminated Unicode string that represents the primary server hostname.

+#### - relationshipName

+Pointer to a null-terminated Unicode string that represents the unique failover relationship name.

+#### - safePeriod

+The time, in seconds, a server will wait before transitioning from the <a href="https://msdn.microsoft.com/a8d0a455-77b3-494c-886e-90136569aada">COMMUNICATION-INT</a> state to a <b>PARTNER-DOWN</b> state.
+The timer begins when the server enters the <b>COMMUNICATION-INT</b> state.

+#### - secondaryServer

+<a href="https://msdn.microsoft.com/8e29f488-2978-43dd-b7ba-edad2e3e4b29">DHCP_IP_ADDRESS</a> structure that contains the secondary server IP address.

 #### - secondaryServerName

 Pointer to a null-terminated Unicode string that represents the secondary server hostname.

-#### - percentage
+#### - serverType

-Value that specifies the ratio of the client load shared by the primary server in the failover relationship.
+<a href="https://msdn.microsoft.com/a75a1132-3c49-44f1-a1f6-c98991ebb8c4">DHCP_FAILOVER_SERVER</a> enumeration that specifies if the server is the primary or secondary server in the failover relationship

 #### - sharedSecret

 A pointer to a null-terminated Unicode string that represents the shared secret key associated with the failover relationship.

+#### - state

+<a href="https://msdn.microsoft.com/a8d0a455-77b3-494c-886e-90136569aada">FSM_STATE</a> enumeration that specifies the state of the failover relationship.

 ## -see-also